Get started with ChromeDriver

 Follow these steps to setup your tests for running with ChromeDriver:

-Any of these steps should do the trick:
+Any of these steps should work:

-1. include the ChromeDriver location in your PATH environment variable
+1. Include the ChromeDriver location in your PATH environment variable

-2. (Java only) specify its location using the webdriver.chrome.driver system property (see sample below)
+2. (Java only) Specify its location using the webdriver.chrome.driver system property (see sample below)

-3. (Python only) include the path to ChromeDriver when instantiating webdriver.Chrome (see sample below)
+3. (Python only) Include the path to ChromeDriver when instantiating webdriver.Chrome.
+See the following samples.

-Sample test
+Sample Java test

 import org.openqa.selenium.*;